deckard-rick/mTLS-example/README.md

 * ip socket communication
 * ssl encryption

-now working on mTLS, authentification with certifictes but still some problems.
+now working on mTLS, authentification with certificates, but still some problems.